huguesrichard/Allopipe/README.md

 **What does Allo-Count perform?**

-From variant annotated VCF files, variants are first filtered considering a set of quality metrics then constrained to high-confidence calling regions provided in a BED file (GIAB by default).
+From variant annotated .VCF file(s), variants are first reformated and filtered considering a set of quality metrics.

-The curated VCF files are then queried for the amino acid information to assess the amino acid mismatches.
-Sample comparison is directional and counts either the amino acids that are present in the donor but absent in the recipient (donor-to-recipient, dr) or the other way around (recipient-to-donor: present in the recipient but absent in the donor, rd).
+The curated .VCF file(s) is(are) then queried for the amino acid information to assess the **directional** amino acid mismatches between samples.\

+ counts either the amino acids that are present in the donor but absent in the recipient (donor-to-recipient, dr) or the other way around (recipient-to-donor: present in the recipient but absent in the donor, rd).

 <br/>